zzz945/public-blog/Resume 2020 v2.md

 #### Actions

-- Knowledge Managemen & Notification: let service work staffs learn new knowledge quickly and help to keep everyone on the same page
+- Knowledge Management & Notification: let service work staffs learn new knowledge quickly and help to keep everyone on the same page
 - Associate relevant knowledge with tickets so that our service work staffs can resolve problems more accurately and efficiently

 Architecture：